 To understand what it means to have an undefiled martial relationship, we need to know what can defile it.
 The Old Testament has plenty to say regarding how a person can pollute themselves through sex.
 As was stated previously, adultery is clearly unacceptable behavior (Exodus 20:14, Leviticus 18:20).
 We are also commanded not to have intercourse with animals (Leviticus 18:23) or with a person within our own family (see our article on incest).
 Any sex between those of the same gender (even if the governing authorities allow same-sex marriage), known as homosexuality and lesbianism, is also expressly forbidden (Leviticus 18:22 - 24).
 Avoiding these and other illicit practices will help to keep the sexual relationship with one's partner pure.

 It should also be stated that although the Bible does not forbid anal sex between a husband and wife, it may not be wise to indulge in it for health reasons.
 It would also not be the better part of wisdom for a couple to engage in intercourse during a woman's period.

-The New Testament book of 1Corinthians, the seventh chapter, gives us a principle or two regarding the proper sexual relationship within marriage.
+The book of 1Corinthians offers us a few principles regarding the proper sexual behavior within marriage that is the foundation of a union that is pure and undefiled.
 Both the husband and the wife need to seriously consider their mate's sexual needs and their capabilities.
 Each person should regard their bodies as belonging to their mate and not under their own total control to do with it whatever they please.
-Sex should be refrained from only by mutual agreement for the purpose of fasting and prayer, after which time the couple should come together sexually so that they are not tempted to fulfill their needs elsewhere (1Corinthians 7: 1 - 5).
+Intercourse should be refrained from only by mutual agreement for the purpose of fasting and prayer, after which time the couple should come together so that they are not tempted to fulfill their needs elsewhere (1Corinthians 7: 1 - 5).